 |University of Colorado at Colorado Springs||Colorado Springs||$8,042||$6,026||940-1190||20-26||93%||47%|

 Graduate Business Schools in Colorado

 We have data on 11 accredited schools for graduate business study in Colorado.
-These schools are a little more expensive relative to other states than the undergraduate schools, but except for the University of Denver ($100,000) they are not exceptionally high.
+These schools are a little more expensive relative to other states than the undergraduate schools, but except for the University of Denver ($100,000), they are not exceptionally high.
 The overall average is $33,300, or $25,000 if the University of Denver is excluded.
-Five of the 9 schools are near or below $20,000.
+Five of the nine schools are near or below $20,000.

 There are three accredited online MBA programs in Colorado that may be good fits for those who want to keep working while they study.
-The highest-ranked of the three is the program at Colorado State University, which can be completed in as little as 21 months.
-The University of Colorado at Colorado Springs has several areas of specialty, including Health Care Administration, which is only offered online.
+The highest-ranked of the three is the Colorado State University program, which can be completed in as little as 21 months.
+The University of Colorado at Colorado Springs has several specialty areas, including Health Care Administration, which is only offered online.
 The third program is at the University of Colorado at Denver, which offers over a dozen specializations.
-Most online programs offer the same basic curriculum and courses as their offline equivalents and some allow students to mix in-person and online resources.
+Most online programs offer the same primary curriculum and courses as their offline equivalents, and some allow students to mix in-person and online resources.

 |Colorado State University||Fort Collins||36016||569||89.1||2.01|